 - Please see Question 8 for more information on assessment on remaining criteria for membership.

-- Depending on the particular criterion upon which the Enrolment Committee decision was based, the file may have to be reviewed again to determine whether the remaining criteria for Founding Membership were met.
+- Depending on the criterion upon which the Enrolment Committee decision was based, the file may have to be reviewed again to determine whether the remaining criteria for Founding Membership were met.
 For example, if an applicant was denied Founding Membership based on Group Acceptance and won their appeal, it means that the applicant’s file must be revisited by the Enrolment Committee for assessment on the grounds of Ancestry and connection to a Pre-Confederation Mi’kmaq community, which was the third phase of enrolment review.
 A denial of your application on these grounds will result in you having a further right to appeal that decision.
 Below is a chart that outlines the criteria for membership.

 - The decision of the Appeal Master will be the final decision under the process for determining Founding Membership as set out in the 2008 Agreement and the 2013 Supplemental Agreement.
 Applicants may wish to consult with a lawyer to determine whether a decision should be made the subject of a judicial review.